basilfx/python-whatsappy/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Disclaimer
-WhatsApp is a registered trademark of WhatsApp Inc registered in the U.S. and other countries.
+WhatsApp is a registered trademark of WhatsApp Inc. registered in the U.S. and other countries.
 This project is an independent work and has not been authorized, sponsored, or otherwise approved by Whatsapp Inc.